GeForce: GeForce 600 series, 700 series and 800M series

 At the same time, Nvidia announced ShadowPlay, a screen capture solution that used an integrated H.264 encoder built into the Kepler architecture that Nvidia had not revealed previously.
 It could be used to record gameplay without a capture card, and with negligible performance decrease compared to software recording solutions, and was available even on the previous generation GeForce 600 series cards.
 The software beta for ShadowPlay, however, experienced multiple delays and would not be released until the end of October 2013.
 A week after the release of the GTX 780, Nvidia announced the GTX 770 to be a rebrand of the GTX 680.
 It was followed by the GTX 760 shortly after, which was also based on the GK104 core and similar to the GTX 660 Ti.
 No more 700 series cards were set for release in 2013, although Nvidia announced G-Sync, another feature of the Kepler architecture that Nvidia had left unmentioned, which allowed the GPU to dynamically control the refresh rate of G-Sync-compatible monitors which would release in 2014, to combat tearing and judder.
 However, in October, AMD released the R9 290X, which came in at $100 less than the GTX 780.
 In response, Nvidia slashed the price of the GTX 780 by $150 and released the GTX 780 Ti, which featured a full 2880-core GK110 core even more powerful than the GTX Titan, along with enhancements to the power delivery system which improved overclocking, and managed to pull ahead of AMD's new release.

 The GeForce 800M series consists of rebranded 700M series parts based on the Kepler architecture and some lower-end parts based on the newer Maxwell architecture.

 GeForce 900 series

 In March 2013, Nvidia announced that the successor to Kepler would be the Maxwell microarchitecture.
 It was released in September 2014, with the GM10x series chips, emphasizing the new power efficiency architectural improvements in OEM, and low TDP products in desktop GTX 750/750 ti, and mobile GTX 850M/860M.
 Later that year Nvidia pushed the TDP with the GM20x chips for power users, skipping the 800 series for desktop entirely, with the 900 series of GPUs.

 This was the last GeForce series to support analog video output through DVI-I. Although, analog display adapters exist and are able to convert a digital Display Port, HDMI, or DVI-D (Digital).

 GeForce 10 series

-In March 2014, Nvidia announced that the successor to Maxwell would be the Pascal microarchitecture; announced on 6 May 2016 and released on 27 May 2016.
+In March 2014, Nvidia announced that the successor to Maxwell would be the Pascal microarchitecture; announced on May 6, 2016, and were released several weeks later on May 27 and June 10, respectively.
 Architectural improvements include the following: